 In order for the project Completion Date to be established, all the physical work on the project must be completed, and the Contractor must have furnished all documentation required by the contract.
 This includes all approved Affidavits of Wages Paid, and the signed Final Contract Voucher Certification.
 (Note: Establish the Completion Date as soon as the last item of paper work is received.)
 The notice to the Contractor should be prepared and mailed on the same day that is designated as the completion date.
-A copy of the completion letter, with attached completed Subcontractor List, must be emailed to caps@wsdot.wa.gov on the day the letter is written.
-The completed Subcontractor List must include the UBI number and Affidavit of Wages Paid ID number for the Prime Contractor and all subcontractors.
+A copy of the completion letter, with attached completed Contractor UBI and